getdnsapi/getdns-python-bindings/doc/functions.rst

    tsig_algorithm (a bindata) that is the name of the TSIG hash algorithm, and tsig_secret (a bindata) that is the TSIG key.

+  .. py:attribute:: version_string

+    The libgetdns version, retrieved from the underlying getdns library.

   The :class:`Context` class includes public methods to execute a DNS query, as well as a method to return the entire set of context attributes as a Python dictionary.  :class:`Context`